 When you work directly with a book printer, whether online or in your local area, there’s no continuing arrangement between you and the printer, as with POD.
 Instead, you supply the files for your book, order a minimum number of copies, and the print service prints them.
 Ask about volume discounts, though you may need to buy 100 or more books for a significant price break.
 If you have a large family and everyone wants a copy, working with a printer may be your most cost-effective option.
 Printers require you to submit fully prepared files, usually PDFs, that meet their specifications.
 You may need to submit image files separately as well as embedded into your PDFs.

 Most publishers offer more personalized guidance and add-on services than a POD site would.
-Self-publishers such as Genealogy House can help with writing, editing, graphic design and other aspects of the publishing process—great if you have a long, complex book combining text and images.
+Independent publishers such as Genealogy House can help with writing, editing, graphic design and other aspects of the publishing process—great if you have a long, complex book combining text and images.
 These are best laid out with graphic design software such as Adobe InDesign.
 Especially if you plan to sell your book, you should seriously consider professional editing and design services.

 Digital books are increasingly popular choices for self-publishing.
 A wide range of file formats are proprietary to different e-reader devices, such as Kindle and Nook, but if you stick to a simple PDF, people can read your book on a desktop computer or on any device that will open a PDF.
 And it’s easy to create your book in a Word document and save it as PDF.
 Try to see how your book looks on popular devices.
 You may need to tweak the layout to make sure page breaks and pictures fall in the right places.